eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

 1. Set the name to `KEYVAULT_SETTINGS`, and the value to `@Microsoft.KeyVault(SecretUri={YOUR_ADT_INSTANCE_URI_SECRET_IN_KEY_VAULT})`

 1. Replace the placeholder `{YOUR_ADT_INSTANCE_URI_SECRET_IN_KEY_VAULT}` with the secret URI to your `ADT-INSTANCE-URL` secret in Key Vault obtained from step 3 of [Azure Key Vault](#1-azure-key-vault).
 To find the URI to your `ADT-INSTANCE-URL` secret, click on your Key Vault then Secrets.
 Click on ADT-INSTANCE-URL -> Current version, and copy the secret identifier.

+You have successfully deployed your Azure Function App if you see the files in steps 1-2 uploaded.
+If you navigate to `Configuration` under the `Settings` of your Azure Function App then under `Application settings`, you see a green check mark beside the `Key vault Reference` label for `KEYVAULT_SETTINGS`.

 ### 4. Enable Managed System Identity in Azure Function App